What to Do After a Semi-Truck Accident

-If you have ever had your vehicle squeezed between two semis or experienced an 18-wheeler breathing down your neck at 70 miles per hour, you probably understand the anxiety and vulnerability most drivers feel when sharing the road with these massive vehicles.
+Have you have ever had your vehicle squeezed between two semis or experienced an 18-wheeler breathing down your neck?
+At 70 miles per hour?
+Well, then you probably understand the anxiety and vulnerability most drivers feel when sharing the road with these massive vehicles.

-Because semi-trucks have the potential to inflict serious damage, carriers are required by law to carry higher amounts of liability insurance.
+Because semis have the potential for serious damage, carriers are required by law to carry higher amounts of liability insurance.
 The operator, the carrier, the freight shipper, and the trucking equipment manufacturer may all have separate insurers.
 These are complex cases that require the help of an experienced attorney.

 Steps to Take After a Truck Accident